thewijay/ProxyMan-win/README.md

 The uninstaller will:

-- Remove ProxyMan from PATH
+- Remove ProxyManX from PATH
 - Delete configuration files and saved profiles
 - Remove desktop shortcuts
-- Optionally clear all proxy settings set by ProxyMan
+- Optionally clear all proxy settings set by ProxyManX
 - Clean up all installation artifacts

 ## Usage